-- 11. The "Announcement and Report for Doctoral Dissertation Defense" form (commonly called the Pass/Fail form) will be made available to the dissertation committee via an email with a link to the form in DocuSign. - 12.
-After the defense the committee members indicate the Pass/Fail status of the defense and all sign the form electronically through DocuSign. - 13.
+- 11. The dissertation defense final approval form (commonly called the Pass/Fail form) will be made available to the dissertation committee via email and through a link in the committee member's My ASU account. - 12.
+After the defense the committee members indicate their pass/fail status of the defense through the student's online Interactive Plan of Study. - 13.
 The student completes any revisions required by the committee.
 Normally, students complete revisions in time to graduate in the semester they defend the dissertation.
 The Graduate College will not allow students to submit a revised dissertation more than one-year after a defense. - 14.
-The committee reviews the revisions and, when satisfied, the committee chair signs the revision section of the Pass/Fail form electronically through DocuSign. - 15.
-The student completes any format revisions required by the Graduate College and re-submits the document for final format approval, if required. - 16.
+The committee reviews the revisions and, when satisfied, the committee chair or co-chairs submit their final approvals via the student's online Interactive Plan of Study. - 15.
+The student re-submits the document for final format approval, if required. - 16.
 Once the student has received the Graduate College final format approval, the student submits a copy of the final thesis/dissertation to UMI/ProQuest.
 The student will receive an email from the Graduate College format advisor notifying them that their document is ready for electronic submission through UMI/ProQuest.